logzio/logz-docs/_source/user-guide/distributed-tracing/sampling-rules.md

 To apply these suggested rules, click the **Next: configure OTEL** button. -->

-### Configure and run your Sampling rules
+### Configure and apply your Sampling rules

 Creating your Sampling rules is the first step.
 Once you've finished creating a set of rules for your chosen account, you need to configure them through the OTEL configuration generator.

+The OTEL configuration generator creates a YAML config file for your collector, which you’ll need to run for the rules to take effect.

 You can access the generator by clicking on the button at the top right corner of the screen or navigating to the page by clicking **[Tracing > OTEL configuration](https://app.logz.io/#/dashboard/settings/tracing-yaml-configuration/)**.

-Select the configuration method based on your machine.
+Select the configuration method based on your OTEL deployment strategy.
 You can currently choose Localhost; Docker and Kubernetes support is coming soon.

-Next, make sure you’ve chosen the relevant Tracing account, and follow the instructions to execute your rules.
+Once you have selected the appropriate Tracing account, follow the instructions to apply your rules to your collector.

 ![Create a sampling rule](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/sampling-rules/otel-configuration-screen.png)